Support and advice for veterans and serving members of HM Forces

-The group has produced an Armed Forces Community Covenant for Wyre, a voluntary pledge of mutual support between the borough's civilian and armed forces communities, that has been agreed by representatives from Wyre Council, the Royal British Legion, Wyre's armed forces communities, and the private and voluntary sectors.
+The armed forces community covenant is a goup of officers and elected members within Wyre Council.
+They have a voluntary pledge of mutual support betAween the borough's civilian and armed forces communities, which was agreed by representatives from Wyre Council, Wyre's armed forces communities and the private and voluntary sectors.

-It complements the Armed Forces Covenant, which outlines the moral obligation between the nation, the government and the armed forces to ensure the armed forces community faces no disadvantage compared to other citizens and consideration is given to special treatment for the injured and bereaved, as proper return for their sacrifice.
+It complements the Armed Forces Covenant which outlines the moral obligation between the nation, the government and the armed forces to ensure the armed forces community faces no disadvantage compared to other citizens.
+Consideration is given to special treatment for the injured and bereaved as a proper return for their sacrifice.

-- encourage local communities to support the armed forces community in their areas
+- encourage local communities to support the armed forces community in Wyre

 - nurture public understanding and awareness amongst the public of issues affecting the armed forces community

 - recognise and remember the sacrifices faced by the armed forces community